 3. Purposes of Act

-The purposes of this Act are —

-(a) to reduce the incidence of illness and death related to the use of tobacco products —
+The purposes of this Act are to reduce the incidence of illness and death related to the use of tobacco products —

-(i) by prohibiting the supply of tobacco products and smoking implements to young persons;
+(a) by prohibiting the supply of tobacco products and smoking implements to young persons; and

-(ii) by discouraging the use of tobacco products;
+(b) by discouraging the use of tobacco products; and

-(iii) by restricting the promotion of tobacco products and smoking generally;
+(c) by restricting the promotion of tobacco products and smoking generally; and

-(iv) by reducing the exposure of people to tobacco smoke from tobacco products that are smoked by other people;
+(d) by reducing the exposure of people to tobacco smoke from tobacco products that are smoked by other people.

-and

-(b) to promote good health and activities which encourage healthy lifestyles.
+[Section 3 inserted by No. 3 of 2016 s.
+55.]

 4. Terms used

 The Glossary at the end of this Act defines or affects the meaning of some of the words and expressions used in this Act.